 Namestie Majstra Pavla, November 2002.
 The winter of 2002 was a memorable one for me.
-Among the many adventures enjoyed during those freezing cold Slovak months, was a fantastic magical mystery tour bus trip around the country with my newfound friends and teaching colleagues.
+Among the many adventures enjoyed during those freezing cold Slovak months was a fantastic magical mystery tour bus trip around the country with my newfound friends and teaching colleagues.
 The little town of Levoča, situated in the Prešov region of Eastern Slovakia, was just one of many stops we made over a three day journey.
 With only an hour or so to jump off and enjoy its olde-worlde feel and UNESCO-endorsed architecture, there was no time to lose!
-It was a chilly, grey afternoon and there was an almost unnerving feel to the deserted main square, with its ghostly trees and imposing statue of Ludovít Štúr, the nineteenth century politician, poet, journalist, teacher, philosopher and linguist.
+It was a chilly, grey afternoon and there was an almost unnerving feel to the deserted main square.
+Protected by a squadron of ghostly trees, this imposing statue of Ludovít Štúr holds court. Štúr was a nineteenth century politician, poet, journalist, teacher, philosopher and linguist.

 Baroque Church, November 2002.
 Levoča has a population of around fifteen thousand people, though I don’t recall seeing so much as a single local during our explorations.
 If I remember correctly it was a Sunday so the shops were all closed, as were the handful of churches we came upon, like this one.
 This desolation actually helped with the pervasive sense of history oozing from the town.
 Nearly a thousand Jews, a large chunk of its community, were carted off to concentration camps during The Second World War, while in the summer of 1995 a staggering six hundred and fifty thousand people descended on the area for a visit by Pope John Paul II.

-Distant Castle/Church/Mansion/Other, November 2002.
-The last thing we caught, right on the edge of town, just before heading back for the bus, was this magnificent view up the surrounding hills.
+Distant Castle Thing, November 2002.
+The last thing we caught, right on the edge of town just before heading back for the bus, was this magnificent view of the surrounding hills.
 Was it a castle?
 Was it a church?
 Was it someone’s amazing personal mansion?
-I never did find out, but it didn’t matter, the moment has stayed with me over the years and probably always will.
-I was standing there just staring up at it with two others, before messing around with my camera for a while trying to get a decent shot.
+I never did find out.
 “This should be an album cover!” exclaimed my mate Paul, the words that will forever go hand in hand with this image.
-For more on my jaunt around Slovakia that winter, check out my short stories Road Trip Part I and Road Trip Part II.